Italian Republic visas

 How many visa routes does Italian Republic have?+

-We cover 5 Italian Republic visa routes across the work, study, family, business, and residence categories.
+We cover 5 Italian Republic visa routes in these categories: citizenship by descent, sponsored work, digital nomad, general residence, and study.
 Each one links to its primary government source and carries a last-reviewed date.

 Which Italian Republic visas do not need an employer sponsor?+